 This chapter is about gifts.
 Most of us like receiving gifts.
-Generally a gift is given for me to enjoy.
+Generally, a gift is given for me to enjoy.
 While I may share it with others, it is still mine.
 But the gifts talked about in this chapter are different.
 They are not really for me.
 They are for the common good of the body.
-Rather than being like a Christmas or birthday present given for my use, the gifts of the Spirit are given to me for the body, enabling the body to be more effective.
+Rather than being like a Christmas or birthday present that is given for my use, the gifts of the Spirit are given to me for the body, enabling the body to be more effective.
 The gifts of the Spirit are really gifts to the body of Christ.

 If you are a believer, you are a part of the body of Christ, equipped to enable the body, and needed by the rest of the body.
 The body will only be healthy and accomplish its Great Commission task when each of us who are a part of it are faithful to be the effective body part we were equipped to be (Eph.
 4:16).
 The body of Christ needs you, and me, and the gift(s) the Holy Spirit has given us.
 Let’s not let each other down.
 And, more importantly, let’s not let Christ, our head, down.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.